Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_03.md

     <figcaption><b>Figure 22</b>: Added the 'StageFlatten' node to the board connected to the 'WorldStageGet' node.</figcaption>
 </figure>

 23. For saving the stage after flattening it, add another *UsdStageSave* node to the board and rename it to *FlattenStageSave*.
 Connect the **stage** output plug from the *StageFlatten* node to the **stage** input plug of the new node.
-Now, set the value for the **filepath** input plug to point to a new `.usda` file for avoiding overwritting the final result, for example, `D:/USD_TUTORIALS/03/RefExampleFlatten.usda`.
+Now, set the value for the **filepath** input plug to point to a new `.usda` file to avoid overwriting the final result, for example, `D:/USD_TUTORIALS/03/RefExampleFlatten.usda`.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_03/step_23_t03.png" alt="Added the 'FlattenStageSave' node to the board connected to the 'StageFlatten' node.">